Overcoming Burnout May Help Improve Your Emotional and Physical States

 Stress can cause your body to release stress hormones (especially cortisol).
 Stress hormones that are elevated for extended periods can wreak havoc with your adrenal levels, interfere with your ability to manage everyday tasks, disrupt your circadian rhythms (stopping you from getting quality, rejuvenating sleep), and interfere with other aspects of your functioning.
+With that in mind, how should you approach overcoming burnout?

 Burnout is much more than just fatigue.